nicolaskruchten/semiology_of_graphics/Remaking Figures from Semiology of Graphics.md

 fig.show()
 ```

+A more interesting figure in the book that uses lines is actually what we would now call a parallel coordinates chart, a name that was popularized in the 80s.
+The figure in the book is reproduced here, and visualizes each department as a single line that zigzags through three dimensions: the rank of each department by sector (agriculture – sector I – is repeated to clarify the pattern).

+<a target="_blank" href="images/parcoords.png"><img src="images/parcoords.png" style="width: 300px;"></a>

-Moving from bars to lines as a visual representation, here is a parallel coordinates chart where each department is one line that zigzags through its corresponding data points in 4 dimensions: the percentage of workers in each sector and the total population of the department.
-Lines are colored by the percentage of workers in industry in varying intensities of red, naturally.
+In the figure below I use slightly different dimensions: the *percentage* of workers in each sector and the total population of the department.
+Lines are colored by the percentage of workers in industry in varying intensities of red.
 Try drag-selecting the dimensions to select/deselect lines!

-<a target="_blank" href="images/parcoords.png"><img src="images/parcoords.png" style="width: 300px;"></a>
+You can see that broadly speaking, smaller departments do tend to be more agricultural.

 ```python
 fig = px.parallel_coordinates(wide_df, dimensions=["agriculture_pct", "industry_pct", "services_pct", "total"],